antonkravtsevich/auto_translator/README.md

     </tr>
 </table>

 So, english articles in left column, their translation - in right column.
-This programm will translate all articles withowt translation (i.e. if their left cell is empty) and store translated text in left cell.
+This programm will translate all articles without translation (i.e. if their left cell is empty) and store translated text in left cell.

 Table will lock like this: